BizarroBull/YouTube-Stat-Displayer/docs/readme.md

 The latest version of the custom MicroPython is currently v1.24.0 beta 2.

-Edit the custom.py file and enter your channel ID, API key, and WiFi credentials.
+Edit the config.py file and enter your WiFi credentials, channel name, channel ID, and API key.

-Upload main.py, config.py, ytlight.png and ytdark.png to the pico using Thonny.
+Upload main.py, config.py, hourglass.png, ytlight.png and ytdark.png to the pico using Thonny.

 Power cycle the pico and your YouTube statistics should be displayed.